Bench-amblee/RampSQL/README.md

 ## Acknowledgments

 Thank you for considering my application.
-Feel free to reach out if you have any questions or feedback [email](mailto:ben@benchamblee.blog) if you have any questions or feedback.
+Feel free to reach out ([email](mailto:ben@benchamblee.blog)) if you have any questions or feedback.